JointDNN: An Efficient Training and Inference Engine for Intelligent Mobile Cloud Computing Services: Results

 \subsection{Communication Dominance}

 Execution time and energy breakdown for AlexNet, which is noted as a representative for the state-of-the-art architectures deployed in cloud servers, is depicted in Figure~\ref{alexnet_extracted}.
 The cloud-only approach is dominated by the communication costs.
-As demonstrated in Figure~\ref{alexnet_extracted}, 99\%, 93\% and 81\% of the total execution time is used for communication in case of 3G, 4G, and Wi-Fi, respectively.
+As demonstrated in Figure~\ref{alexnet_extracted}, 99\%, 93\% and 81\% of the total execution time are used for communication in case of 3G, 4G, and Wi-Fi, respectively.
 This relative portion also applies to energy consumption.
-Comparing the latency and energy of the communication to those of mobile-only approach, we notice that mobile-only approach for AlexNet is better than the cloud-only approach in all the mobile networks.
-We apply lossless compression methods in order to reduce the effect of the communication, which will be covered in the next section.
+Comparing the latency and energy of the communication to those of mobile-only approach, we notice that the mobile-only approach for AlexNet is better than the cloud-only approach in all the mobile networks.
+We apply loss-less compression methods to reduce the overheads of communication, which will be covered in the next section.